TheNewbieWoodworker/TheNewbieWoodworker.github.io/_posts/2019-06-08-sketchup-article.md

 ---
-title: "New Chisel Plane Sheath video, and free plans"
+title: "New Chisel Plane Sheath Video, and Free Plans"
 layout: post
 ---
 I just uploaded a new video: